vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_08_configure_private_endpoints_asc.md

 ---
 lab:
-    title: 'Lab: Secure MySQL database and Key Vault using a Private Endpoint'
-    module: 'Module 8: Secure MySQL database and Key Vault using a Private Endpoint'
+    Title: 'Challenge 08: Secure MySQL database and Key Vault using a Private Endpoint' Learn module: 'Learn module 8: Secure MySQL database and Key Vault using a Private Endpoint'
 ---

 # Challenge 08: Secure MySQL database and Key Vault using a Private Endpoint